 So let's take a look at these three parent companies, and the cruise they have to offer.

-1. Carnival: The Good, The Bad, the Price
+1. Carnival: The Good, The Bad, And The Price

 Carnival ships - also known affectionately as the "fun" ships - are definitely geared at a much younger demographic than the rest.
 That said, there are plenty of families, including parents and grandparents.